 |Additional Salad Bar Trip||$1.00|

-We strongly encourage parents/guardians to set up an online account with EZSchoolPay.com to add money to via debit or credit card.
-This account, even if you do not fund your child’s account, will allow you to monitor your child’s meal account balance and receive low-balance email alerts.
-The online payment option is a quick and secure way to deposit money to your child’s meal account.
+Parents/guardians can set up an online account with EZSchoolPay.com to add money via debit or credit card.
+This account will allow you to check your child’s balance, setup low balance alerts, check your transaction history and make payments.
+A safe, contact-less way to pay!
+The online payment option is a quick and secure way to deposit money into your child’s meal account.
 There is no lag time and accounts will be updated instantly.

 Meal Charge Policy

 The Child Nutrition Services Department strives to provide nutritious meals to students each school day.
 While there are circumstances that occur from time to time in which students do not have adequate funds to cover the price of lunch, unpaid meal charges place a large financial burden on the school district.
 The purpose of this policy is to establish formal procedures surrounding outstanding meal balances and to communicate those procedures to families within the district.